 A thorough conversation with your agent is usually all you’ll need to completely customize your vacation.

 If you’re traveling with family, just let your agent know, and they’ll be sure to include family-friendly events.

-The reason I prefer Destinations in Florida is because they are an earmarked agency with Disney.
+The reason I prefer authorized planners is because they are an earmarked agency with Disney.
 This means Disney recognizes them as an official agency.

 As Laura explains in episode 27 of my ThemeParkHipster podcast, this also means Disney is more likely to honor special requests from them because of their legitimacy.

 For a free service, I think that’s pretty cool.

 Overall, do your own research.
 Remember not to jump in right way and purchase your flight tickets to Orlando too quickly, but definitely don’t wait until the last minute.

 I love using CheapOair because you not only get the cheapest flights to and from Orlando, they also give great details on the particular flight you will board.

 Information such as length of flight, specific airline policies, passenger ratings, and so much more.

 What’s your number one way of finding inexpensive airline tickets to Orlando?
 Let me know in the comment section below.